LeonLonsdale/learning-notes/images-2-processing.md

 sharp(req.file.buffer);
 ```

+If uploading multiple files, these will be in `req.files.x` where x is an array.

 This returns an object onto which we can chain methods.

 The method for resizing is `resize` into which we can pass our required dimensions: